dvalenciar/ReinforceUI-Studio/README.md

 4. Real-Time Monitoring: Monitor training performance metrics as they happen, enabling quick insights and troubleshooting.

 5. Comprehensive Logging: Automatically log training data, evaluation results, curve plots, and models.
-This feature simplifies analysis, comparisons, and refinement of your experiments.
+This feature simplifies the analysis, comparisons, and refinement of your experiments.

 6. Save Time and Effort: Focus on what matters—building and testing RL models—while ReinforceUI Studio handles the rest.